-1. Write a first draft in the Community Blog.
+1. Write a first draft in Community Blog

-Using your Fedora Account System (FAS) account, sign into the Community Blog here.
-You should log into the default WordPress interface.
-At the top bar, press the “+ New” button to begin writing a draft.
+Use your Fedora Account System (FAS) account to sign into the Community Blog WordPress dashboard by signing in here.
+On the top menu bar, press the + New button to start a draft.

 For more help, see the editor’s article guidelines for guidance on content and metadata.